Background: Diploma in Psychology (Dipl.-Psych.), Ph.D. in Cognitive Neuroscience

 I am fascinated by the computations that the brain carries out, when making in a decision and how these computations are influence by external factors (e.g. the value of a decision cue).
 A special interest lies on social decision-making, i.e. how our choices are affected by social information of others and how social decision-making strategies (competitive, cooperative, altruistic, observational) change the underlying valuation process.

-Background: B.Sc. in Neurobiology, M.Sc. in Brain and Mind Science, Ph.D. in Psychology
+Background: B.Sc. in Electrical Engineering, M.Sc. in Digital Communications, Ph.D. in Neuroscience

 Background: B.Sc. in Cognitive Science, M.Sc. in Neuro-cognitive Psychology

 I am interested in understanding how we represent other humans’ mental states (mentalizing).
 I use EEG hyperscanning and computational modeling to approach this topic.
 To gain additional information from hyperscanning in comparison to single person EEG, we developed an interactive paradigm that requires a continuous representation of the mental processes of the other person.

 Background: medical student